 The good news is that the media is improving in how it deals with these incidents during a match.
 A few seasons back players would be applauded by commentators for carrying on playing after a knock to the head that had clearly caused them issues.
 They were warriors who would put their body on the line for their team, nothing was more important than the result.
 Now commentators are quick to discuss player safety and point out instances of poor and dangerous tackling technique, even if the incident itself hasn’t led to a noticeable injury.
 This shift in focus during match broadcasts will only help to educate kids in safe and proper technique.

 I feel that tag rugby does have a place in the school curriculum, but not at the complete expanse of contact rugby.
 When I was at school, the boys were split into 2 groups for rugby: the team and the rest.
 Maybe the ‘rest’ category needs to be split into 2 groups, one for contact rugby and one for tag rugby.
-The team and the contact group should still play tag rugby to improve their rugby skills, but then at east there is a group available for any kids who do not want to play contact or whose parents don’t want them to play contact rugby.
+The team and the contact group should still play tag rugby to improve their rugby skills, but then at least there is a group available for any kids who do not want to play contact or whose parents don’t want them to play contact rugby.

 But this is just my personal opinion.
 The people who get paid to make the big important decisions need to look at all the evidence and options available to make sure they are coming to the best possible outcome for all parties.
 Ministers, medical officers and RFU officials, its over to you…